vlsi/vlsi-release-plugins/plugins/stage-vote-release-plugin/README.md

-    gitRepoName.set("calcite-avatica") // defaults to tlpUrl, enables to customize Git repository name voteText.set(...) // (ReleaseParams) -> String function that generates "release candidate draft email" svnDist { // configures staging to dist.apache.org credentials {
+    gitRepoName.set("calcite-avatica") // defaults to tlpUrl, enables to customize Git repository name voteText.set(...) // (ReleaseParams) -> String function that generates "release candidate draft email" svnDist { // configures staging to dist.apache.org prodUrl.set(uri("https://nexus.url")) // By default the plugin publishes to dist.apache.org, and it can be overridden credentials {
             username.set(String) // -PasfSvnUsername or -PasfTestSvnUsername
             password.set(String) // -PasfSvnPassword or -PasfTestSvnPassword